klappi-s/ippl-frk/VISUALISATION.md

 - The steering sliders and textfields for the Opacity function, don't "appear" to change/react to interactions, but as soon as you click apply, the changes will take effect!!
 - With png extaction enabled, if the ParaView client is opened and connected after the catalyst script has created the PNG extractor the png extraction will "break" after a couple of timesteps, this is a "paraview problem" and should be ammended in future Paraview versions.
+- currently when closing the trame app and opening again the trame steering parameters .. will be reset to initial values and not the current values and might lead to some bugs ...
 ---
 ---

 # TODOs:

 - json confiuration for UI layout
-- currently when closing the trame app and opening again the trame steering parameters .. will be reset to initial values and not the current values and might lead to some bugs ...
-- properly et output level

 <!--